- How to Attract Graduates

 How to hire a graduate for a Marketing role

 A degree in Marketing is useful but not essential.
-Essay based subjects like English, History or Journalism are desirable as they prove that the candidate can write well.
+Essay based subjects like English, History or Journalism are desirable as they prove that the candidate can write well and has the necessary communication skills.

 - Organising events for a society or department, writing newsletters, managing budgets and sitting on committees all show the organisational, communication and management skills a candidate needs for a job in Marketing.